• Skip to primary navigation

 Recipe Variations

 This red slaw can be enjoyed in various ways.
-Try these suggested variations if you wish, or comment below with your own variations.
+Try these suggested variations if you wish, or comment below with your variations.

 • Use equal parts of red and green cabbage instead of only red cabbage.
-This will result in an overall more colorful, but milder tasting salad.
+This will result in an overall more colorful but milder-tasting salad.
 This variation is great if you have some leftover cabbage that you are trying to use.

 • Another way to obtain a sweeter overall salad would be to add an apple.
 For example, try slicing your apple in thin slivers.
 A green apple, like a Granny Smith, would add some sweetness and delicious tartness.
 If trying this variation, replace the white wine vinegar in the dressing with apple cider vinegar.

 • Feel free to replace the dried cranberries with any other dried fruit or berry.
-I have tried this salad with raisins, dried golden berries, and dried Goji berries, with great results!
+I have tried this salad with raisins, dried golden berries, and dried Goji berries with great results!

 • If you do not have pumpkin seeds or are serving this salad to someone with seed allergies, you can replace them with another type of nut or seed.
 For example, try sunflower seeds, toasted chopped walnuts, or almond slivers.